 Forcing people to unwillingly participate in a system, even one that is designed to be enjoyable, is a surefire way to produce poor results and inspire poor engagement.
 Those who are actively disengaged with can even negatively impact the engagement of others.

-A great peer to peer recognition idea is one that the team will find irresistible to participate in, but isn't forced into.
+A great peer-to-peer recognition idea is one that your team will find irresistible to participate in, but isn't forced into.

 How do you come up with one that good?